facebook/watchman/website/_docs/cli-options.markdown

 mean the result of this resolution.

 Watchman tracks its persistent state in a location that we refer to as the `<STATEDIR>` in this documentation.

+*Since 3.1.*

-Since Watchman version 3.1 the `STATEDIR` has defaulted to `<PREFIX>/var/run/watchman`.
+The `STATEDIR` defaulted to `<PREFIX>/var/run/watchman`.
 You can change this default when you build watchman by using the configure option `--enable-statedir`.

 Earlier versions of Watchman didn't have a default statedir and would instead use the `<TMPDIR>` for this state.
 We switched away from that because some environments randomize the `<TMPDIR>` location and this made it difficult for clients to locate the Watchman service.

+*Since 3.8.*

+The `STATEDIR` defaults to `<PREFIX>/var/run/watchman/<USER>-state`.
+You can change this default when you build watchman by using the configure option `--enable-statedir`; the configure option replaces the `<PREFIX>/var/run/watchman` portion of this string.
+If you specify `--disable-statedir` then that portion of the string will be computed from the `<TMPDIR>` location.

+Watchman will create the `<USER>-state` portion if it does not exist, and will perform some permission and ownership checks to reduce the risk of untrusted users placing files in this location.
+If those checks are not satisfied, watchman will refuse to start.

 ## Locating the service